defx/spec/README.md

 ### _"Given...When...Then"_

-The same as for _"Given...Then"_, but only evaluated when the event described by _"When..."_ occurs.
+The same as for _"Given...Then"_, but only evaluated in case of the event described by _"When..."_.

 For example: